(c) 2010, Seymour Jacklin

 During the course of an hour session I tend to aim for about three episodes of drumming lasting up to about ten minutes each but letting it flow for as long as it needs to.
 Between each episode there is time to feedback, swap instruments, and encourage people.
 I use slower beats to get people listening to each other and growing in confidence and faster ones to create energy.
 I use hand signals during the session to do a little bit of direction, like getting sections to play more quietly or drop out and back in again but prefer to keep this to a minimum because the joy of a drum circle is the way that it feeds and directs itself through consensus.

-I always felt those Africans were having more fun than us, now I know why.
+I always felt the drummers were having more fun than us; now I know why.

 The Psalm Drummers – a heart to drum.